gtxaspec/winix_wac6300_retrofit/README.md

 ## Troubleshooting

 ### LEDs not working
-1. Check I2C connections (SDA/SCL)
+1. Check I2C connections (SDA/SCL to GPIO22/GPIO23)
-2. Verify PCA9685 OE pin is connected to GPIO18
+2. Verify PCA9685 OE pin is connected to GPIO2
 3. Check PCA9685 is getting 5V power
 4. Run I2C scan to verify address (default 0x40)

 ### Fan not responding
-1. Verify level shifter is powered and OE connected
+1. Check fan PWM frequency (should be 4kHz)
-2. Check fan PWM frequency (should be 4kHz)
+2. Measure voltage at fan PWM pin (should vary with speed)
-3. Measure voltage at fan PWM pin (should vary with speed)
+3. Verify direct connection from GPIO1 to stock Pin 7

 ### Buttons not working
 1. Ensure buttons connect to ground when pressed